MatteoGranziera/CarND-Path-Planning-Project/MODEL.md

 planner.cpp: 221-274

 The the final trajectory is choose by taking the lower cost trajectory and this trajectory make is a changing lane the state is set to CHANGING_LANE.

+## Possible improvements

+- By considering cars in other lane it's possible to subtract some cost and choose to change lane when the car is near boundaries, and have to "escape" from a closing situation.
+- It's possible to create trajectories with two changing lane by increasing the cost function distance of interest.